Jammerbugt Municipality: Dune plantations

 In the northwestern corner of the municipality, bordering Thisted Municipality, is Vester Thorup Dune Plantation (Danish: Vester Thorup Klitplantage).
 In it is a small protected area.
 It's a chalk cliff with a unique flora known as Valbjerg Sande.

-Vester Thorup Dune Plantation is home to a rich flora, including plants such as drug eyebright, deer fern, wintergreen, rought horsetail, lesser twayblade, marsh helleborine, butterwort, moonwort, Danish kidneyvetch and field gentian.
+Vester Thorup Dune Plantation is home to a rich flora, including plants such as drug eyebright, deer fern, wintergreen, rough horsetail, lesser twayblade, marsh helleborine, butterwort, moonwort, Danish kidneyvetch and field gentian.

 Although the flora is similar in most of the dune plantations along the municipality's coast, there are slight differences.
 In the Fosdal Plantation, located slightly north between Fjerritslev and Brovst, is a heath which is home to the wolf's bane, a rare plant in Denmark.

 The fauna in the municipality's dune plantation include many birds and insects.
 There are mammals, such as polecats and hares, though there generally aren't many mammals in the dune plantations.
 Tranum Dune Plantation, west of Pandrup, has a population of roe deer, as does Blokhus Dune Plantation further north.

 The carpenter ant can be found in Vester Thorup Dune Plantation.
 The marsh fritillary, rare in Denmark, can be found in Tranum Dune Plantation.

 Birds breeding in the plantations include nightjar, redstart, European pied flycatcher and red-backed shrike.
 During the winter the white-throated dipper can be found in Svinkløv Plantation and Kollerup Plantation.

 A large area of 3,000 acres is protected, including parts of Fosdal Plantation and Langdal Plantation.
 It was protected in 1902, then expanded again in 1954, 1956, 1962 and 2009.
 Also protected is seven separate areas, amounting to 415 acres total, located between Rødhus and Løkken.

 Klim Dune Plantation can also be found in the municipality, located between the plantations of Vester Thorup and Kollerup.